The Help: An Emotional Journey through Racial Inequality and Friendship

 | productGroup | Book |

-The Help is generally suitable for readers aged 14 and up due to its mature themes related to race and social issues.
+The Help is suitable for readers aged 12 and up, due to its themes and complexity.